jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Incorporating error boundaries into React applications enhances error handling and improves user experience by preventing crashes and providing informative error messages or fallback UIs, ultimately leading to more stable and resilient software solutions.

-## Intermediate 12> What are React Portals and why are they used?
+## 12> What are React Portals and why are they used?

 > _Purpose_: React Portals provide a way to render children into a DOM node that exists outside of the parent component's DOM hierarchy.
 They are used to render content into a different part of the DOM, such as a modal or a tooltip, while maintaining the component tree structure and event bubbling semantics.